Today (October 1, 2018): top 10 most spectacular hotel lobbies in the world.

 - Hotel website: Four Seasons Resort Bali at Sayan

-- Other accolades: Four Seasons Resort Bali at Sayan also features in my top 10 list of the best hotels in Bali.
+- Other accolades: Four Seasons Resort Bali at Sayan also features in my top 10 lists of the best hotels in Bali and the best hotels in Ubud.

 - Tip: enjoy complimentary VIP perks when booking via Virtuoso (e.g. room upgrade, early check-in, late check-out, daily breakfast, and $100 USD spa credit).